 How membership can bring out your family’s creative side this autumn

 There’s something in the air at this time of year.
 And we don’t just mean falling leaves.
 Becoming a member could help you and your family harness the magic of autumn and discover a taste for creativity.
-We’ve got lots of suggestions to help make sure that you enjoy a golden autumn this year.
+We’ve got lots of suggestions to help make sure that you enjoy a vibrant autumn this year.

 Go wild for craft